67 Autogiros & Gyroplanes

 A common question in rotorcraft performance is: Which is more efficient, the helicopter or the autogiro (gyroplane)?
 The answer is that it depends on the flight regime and design specifics.
 However, when comparing the power required for flight between an autogiro and a helicopter of equivalent weight, the autogiro shows some disadvantages.

-For example, in a study comparing the PCA-2 autogiro and a modern helicopter, both in the 3,000 lb gross weight class, the autogiro generally requires more power to maintain flight.
+For example, in a study comparing the PCA-2 autogiro and a modern helicopter in the 3,000 lb gross-weight class, the autogiro generally requires more power to maintain level flight.; see Figure 24.
 This difference becomes more pronounced at higher airspeeds, where the autogiro experiences a steep rise in power requirements.
 This increased power demand is primarily because of two factors: 1.
-Higher parasitic drag from the autogiro’s airframe and rotor system and 2.
-The rotor operates at higher advance ratios, which leads to significant reverse flow on the retreating side of the disk, increasing rotor drag substantially.
+Higher parasitic drag from the autogiro’s airframe and rotor system, and 2.
+The rotor operates at higher advance ratios, leading to significant reverse flow on the retreating side of the disk and substantially increasing rotor drag.
 Therefore, while autogiros benefit from less mechanical complexity and a lower empty weight, helicopters are often more aerodynamically efficient in powered forward flight, particularly at higher speeds.

-Although autogiros typically require more power than helicopters at higher airspeeds, they are not inherently inefficient machines.
+Although autogiros typically require more power than helicopters at higher airspeeds, they are not inherently inefficient.
 With proper streamlining and drag reduction, the power requirements for an autogiro can approach those of a modern helicopter.
-Additionally, while early autogiros had only about half the payload capacity of a helicopter, their mechanical simplicity offers potential advantages.
-One significant benefit is the possibility of a lower empty weight fraction, which can translate to a higher useful load, i.e., more fuel and/or payload.
+Additionally, although early autogiros had only about half the payload capacity of helicopters, their mechanical simplicity offers potential advantages.
+One significant benefit is the possibility of a lower empty-weight fraction, which can translate into a higher useful load, i.e., more fuel and/or payload.
 Modern advances in materials and construction techniques may further reduce empty weight, improving flight performance and cost efficiency.
-Consequently, the autogiro or gyroplane remains a viable alternative to the helicopter, especially in the lower weight classes where the inability to hover is less of a limitation.
+Consequently, the autogiro, or gyroplane, remains a viable alternative to the helicopter, particularly in lower-weight classes where the inability to hover is less of a limitation.

 Airfoils for Autogiros

-Juan de la Cierva recognized the importance of airfoil selection in autogiro performance, particularly regarding camber, aerodynamic efficiency, and pitching moment behavior.
+Juan de la Cierva recognized the importance of airfoil selection for autogiro performance, particularly with respect to camber, aerodynamic efficiency, and pitching-moment behavior.
 In the early stages of autogiro development, Juan de la Cierva initially employed the Eiffel 106 airfoil on the C.4.
-One of his later preferred choices was the Göttingen-429 airfoil, as shown in the figure below, which he favored for its “stable center of lift” across a wide range of angles of attack.
+One of his later preferred choices was the Göttingen-429 airfoil, as shown in Figure 25, which he favored for its “stable center of lift” across a wide range of angles of attack.
 This characteristic of the airfoil section helped to minimize pitching moments, which is critical for maintaining rotor stability and avoiding aeroelastic issues.

-However, Cierva later became increasingly dissatisfied with the abrupt stalling behavior of the Göttingen-429 when his Autogiros were flying at low airspeeds, which led him to explore alternative airfoils.
-For the C.19 Mk-IV, Cierva adopted the RAF-34, which was a reflexed-camber airfoil with a fairly thick airfoil with a 17% thickness-to-chord ratio.
+However, Cierva later became increasingly dissatisfied with the abrupt stall behavior of the Göttingen-429 at low airspeeds, which led him to explore alternative airfoils.
+For the C.19 Mk-IV, Cierva adopted the RAF-34, which featured a reflexed-camber airfoil with a relatively thick profile, characterized by a 17% thickness-to-chord ratio.
 For the C.30, Cierva switched airfoils again, this time to the cambered Göttingen-606.
 While aerodynamically promising, the airfoil produced higher pitching moments and blade twisting, which proved problematic.
-Because of the low torsional stiffness of the early wood-and-fabric rotor blades, this lead to an aeroelastic instability and a crash of a C.30.
+The low torsional stiffness of the early wood-and-fabric rotor blades led to aeroelastic instability and a crash of a C.30.

 Similar challenges emerged in the U.S., where the Kellett YG-1 autogiro, which also used the Göttingen-606 with a trailing-edge tab, experienced aeroelastic issues with the rotor system.
-The NACA investigated these effects and attempted a solution by replacing the YG-1’s blades with a reflexed cambered airfoil called the NACA 231 series, which were developed from the NASA 230 series.
-However, while this airfoil improved performance at moderate airspeeds, it performed poorly under high lift and high-speed flight conditions, proving inadequate overall in improving the autogiro’s performance.
+The NACA investigated these effects and attempted to address them by replacing the YG-1’s blades with a reflexed, cambered airfoil, the NACA 231 series, which was derived from the NASA 230 series.
+However, although this airfoil improved performance at moderate airspeeds, it performed poorly under high-lift and high-speed flight conditions, rendering it overall inadequate for enhancing the autogiro’s performance.

 Lagging Hinges

 In Cierva’s early, lightly loaded designs, in-plane forces were managed by interconnecting wires between blades, resisting lag and lead motion.
-However, his early Autogiros suffered from a “whipping action” from Coriolis effects.
+However, his early Autogiros exhibited a “whipping action” because of Coriolis effects.
 As his machines grew larger and heavier, drag and Coriolis forces increased cyclic in-plane stresses at the blade root, leading to structural overloads and fatigue damage.
-Despite Cierva’s initial resistance because of weight concerns, a blade failure and subsequent grounding of all Cierva Autogiros convinced him of the necessity of a lead-lag hinge.
+Despite Cierva’s initial resistance because of weight concerns, a blade failure and the subsequent grounding of all Cierva Autogiros convinced him of the necessity of a lead-lag hinge; see Figure 26.
 He implemented this solution in the C.7, restoring airworthiness and advancing the design to the C.8.
 Combining flapping and lead-lag hinges was a crucial step toward the fully articulated rotor hub, which is now standard in most helicopters.

 Giving Better Control

-In 1934, Peck[23] conducted landing tests with the autogiro to help quantify the poor roll control response that pilots found when autogiros with conventional airplane control surfaces flew at low airspeeds.
-Because the autogiro could be landed at almost zero ground speed, especially into the wind, the ineffectiveness of the ailerons under these conditions was a severe deficiency in the machine’s handling qualities, and several crashes occurred.
+In 1934, Peck[23] conducted landing tests with the autogiro to quantify the poor roll-control response that pilots observed when autogiros with conventional airplane control surfaces flew at low airspeeds.
+Because the autogiro could be landed at almost zero ground speed, especially into the wind, the ineffectiveness of the ailerons under these conditions was a severe deficiency in the machine’s handling qualities, resulting in several crashes.
 This gave autogiros a less-than-desirable reputation amongst pilots, and it was clear that the problem needed to be rectified by using some form of direct rotor control.

 In 1931, Cierva introduced the directly orientable rotor control.
 This “rocking head” design placed the rotor system and its main shaft on a pivoting joint or gimbal.
-It solved the flight control problem by allowing the entire rotor disk to be tilted in any direction, thereby inclining the rotor thrust vector to give forces and moments on the aircraft.
-This innovation permitted Cierva to dispense with the ailerons on the stub wings as well as the elevator because the rotor itself was now capable of controlling both roll and pitch.
-However, the rudder was still retained for directional control.
+It solved the flight control problem by allowing the entire rotor disk to tilt in any direction, thereby tilting the rotor thrust vector to produce forces and moments on the aircraft.
+This innovation permitted Cierva to dispense with the ailerons on the stub wings and the elevator, as the rotor itself was now capable of controlling both roll and pitch.
+However, the rudder remained for directional control.

-1932, this rocking head design was tested on a C.19, which had no conventional airplane features except a vertical tail and a rudder.
+In 1932, this rocking-head design was tested on a C.19, which had no conventional airplane features other than a vertical tail and a rudder.
 A “hanging stick” from the rotor hub to the cockpit gave the pilot reasonable control authority and relatively light control forces in both roll and pitch.
-The device quickly became the new standard and was incorporated into all Cierva Autogiros manufactured after 1932, including the C.30, one of the most famous and widely used autogiros, as shown in the figure below, with nearly 200 being built in Britain, the U.S., and France.
-However, significant rotor vibrations were transmitted through the pilot’s control stick, making it tiring to fly for longer flights.
+The device quickly became the new standard and was incorporated into all Cierva Autogiros manufactured after 1932, including the C.30, one of the most famous and widely used autogiros, as shown in Figure 27.
+Nearly 200 were built in Britain, the U.S., and France.
+However, significant rotor vibrations were transmitted through the pilot’s control stick, making longer flights tiring.

-On modern sport autogiros and gyroplanes, the essence of Cierva’s tilting shaft design is still used, as shown in the figure below, which allows the pilot to control the aircraft by changing the orientation of the rotor disk plane.
-On these machines, the rotor blades have a teetering hub design, which allows them to flap about a central hinge on the rotational axis.
-The rotor mast or head is mounted to tilt fore and aft and left and right about two pins connected via a gimbal or universal joint, enabling the head to tilt to any orientation.
-The rotor head is connected directly to the pilot’s control stick via control rods, so when the pilot moves the stick forward, backward, or side-to-side, the rotor disk plane tilts the appropriate direction to give longitudinal (pitch) and lateral (roll) control.
+In modern sport autogiros and gyroplanes, the essence of Cierva’s tilting-shaft design remains, as illustrated in Figure 28, enabling the pilot to control the aircraft by adjusting the orientation of the rotor disk plane.
+On these machines, the rotor blades feature a teetering hub design, allowing them to flap about a central hinge on the rotational axis.
+The rotor mast or head is mounted to tilt fore and aft and left and right, using two pins connected via a gimbal or universal joint, thereby enabling the head to assume any orientation.
+The rotor head is directly connected to the pilot’s control stick via control rods.
+When the pilot moves the stick forward, backward, or side-to-side, the rotor disk plane tilts in the corresponding direction, providing longitudinal (pitch) and lateral (roll) control.
 After a control input, the rotor blades will flap quickly about the teeter hinge to align themselves in a plane perpendicular to the rotor shaft.

-This tilting shaft design has a fixed blade pitch set at the best angle for efficient autorotation, and the blades are free to flap around the teeter hinge in response to changing aerodynamic forces.
-The tilting of the rotor shaft produces a change in blade pitch with respect to the original orientation of the tip-path-plane (TPP), and so a one-per-revolution cyclic variation in blade lift is produced, as summarized in the figure below.
-This lift creates blade flapping and begins to precess the TPP.
+This tilting-shaft design has a fixed blade pitch set at the optimal angle for efficient autorotation, and the blades are free to flap about the teeter hinge in response to changing aerodynamic forces.
+The tilting of the rotor shaft produces a change in blade pitch with respect to the original orientation of the tip-path-plane (TPP).
+Consequently, a one-per-revolution cyclic variation in blade lift is produced, as summarized in Figure 29.
+This lift induces blade flapping and initiates precession of the TPP.
 The rotor plane, therefore, will align itself so that it once again becomes perpendicular to the rotor shaft, which occurs relatively quickly, certainly within one rotor revolution.

-This system allows the pilot to reorient the lift vector to generate a pitching or rolling moment that changes the aircraft’s attitude and direction of flight.
+This system enables the pilot to reorient the lift vector, generating a pitching or rolling moment that alters the aircraft’s attitude and direction of flight.
 It is mechanically simple and highly effective for the relatively low-speed, lightly loaded flight regime of sport autogiros and gyroplanes.
-Because the rotor operates in autorotation, there is no need for collective pitch control or a swashplate, simplifying construction, reducing weight, and increasing mechanical reliability while offering responsive flight controls and good flight characteristics.
+Because the rotor operates in autorotation, there is no need for collective pitch control or a swashplate, which simplifies construction, reduces weight, and increases mechanical reliability while offering responsive flight controls and good flight characteristics.

-Drag hinges are used in some gyroplanes to allow the rotor blades to lead and lag slightly forward and backward in the plane of rotation.
+Drag hinges are used in some gyroplanes to allow the rotor blades to lead and lag slightly in the plane of rotation.
 These hinges reduce in-plane stresses caused by Coriolis forces and unsteady aerodynamic loading during flight.
 However, many traditional or lightweight gyroplanes use simpler teetering rotor systems without lead-lag hinges, relying instead on the rotor system’s inherent structural flexibility and damping to accommodate in-plane motion.
-Lead-lag hinges are used on larger and heavier gyroplanes where there are inevitably higher loads on the rotor system.
+Lead-lag hinges are used on larger and heavier gyroplanes, where rotor loads are inevitably higher.

-Dampers are commonly used in tilting rotor head design to smooth out control inputs and flight behavior and improve handling characteristics.
+Dampers are commonly used in tilting-rotor head designs to smooth control inputs and flight behavior, thereby improving handling characteristics.
 These dampers, often hydraulic or elastomeric, are positioned between the rotor hub and the control linkages.
 In addition, they help reduce the pilot’s workload by filtering out the primary vibrations transmitted from the rotor system to the airframe.
-Nevertheless, the control forces of such systems tend to be relatively high compared to most airplanes and helicopters, and just like on the C.30, the rotor vibrations transmitted through the control system can be annoying and tiring for the pilot.
+Nevertheless, the control forces of such systems tend to be relatively high compared with those of most airplanes and helicopters.
+As with the C.30, rotor vibrations transmitted through the control system can be annoying and tiring for the pilot.

-While most smaller gyroplanes use a tilting rotor head for control, larger and heavier designs almost certainly need to incorporate a swashplate system to enable cyclic pitch control of the rotor blades.
-In these gyroplanes, the swashplate allows the pilot to vary the pitch of each rotor blade as it rotates, and so causes the rotor to flap to a new origination, similar to how flight control is achieved in helicopters.
-This setup can provide more precise handling and much smoother flight characteristics and is needed for gyroplanes designed for jump takeoffs.
-Although more mechanically complex than the standard tilting-head approach, swashplate-equipped autogyros/gyroplanes can enhance performance, control responsiveness, and widen the aircraft’s operational flight envelope.
+While most smaller gyroplanes utilize a tilting rotor head for control, larger and heavier designs almost certainly require a swashplate system to enable cyclic pitch control of the rotor blades.
+In these gyroplanes, the swashplate adjusts the pitch of each rotor blade as it rotates, thereby changing the rotor’s orientation, analogous to how flight control is achieved in helicopters.
+This setup can provide more precise handling and smoother flight characteristics and is required for gyroplanes designed for jump takeoffs.
+Although more mechanically complex than the standard tilting-head approach, swashplate-equipped autogyros and gyroplanes can enhance performance, control responsiveness, and widen the aircraft’s operational flight envelope.

 Jump and Towering Takeoffs

-In 1929, Juan de la Cierva first suggested a means of giving his Autogiros a vertical takeoff capability.
-The concept was initially tested on a version of the Weir W-3 autogiro, introducing two key advancements: a lightweight transmission allowing the rotor to be clutched to the engine and spun up to a higher-than-normal rotational speed on the ground and a redesigned hub with blade pitch-change capability.
-After numerous refinements, an innovative kinematic blade pitch-lag coupling mechanism was developed, forming the Cierva-Weir “autodynamic” rotor.
+In 1929, Juan de la Cierva first proposed a means of equipping his Autogiros with vertical takeoff capability.
+The concept was initially tested on a version of the Weir W-3 autogiro, introducing two key advancements: a lightweight transmission that allowed the rotor to be clutched to the engine and spun up to a higher-than-normal ground rotational speed, and a redesigned hub with blade-pitch-change capability.
+After numerous refinements, an innovative kinematic blade-pitch lag coupling mechanism was developed, thereby forming the Cierva-Weir “autodynamic” rotor.

-This system worked by overspeeding the rotor while on the ground, causing the blades to lag onto mechanical stops, reducing their pitch to a low (zero thrust) setting via the coupling device.
+This system operated by overspeeding the rotor on the ground, causing the blades to engage mechanical stops that reduced their pitch to a low (zero-thrust) setting via the coupling device.
 In this state, the rotor generated minimal lift.
-Upon declutching from the engine, the blades snapped back to their original pitch, producing a sudden surge of lift that propelled the autogiro into a rapid “jump” takeoff.
-This type of takeoff resulted partly from the stored kinetic energy in the rotor at high rotor speeds and the aerodynamic benefits associated with rapid blade pitch changes.
+Upon declutching from the engine, the blades snapped back to their original pitch, producing a sudden surge of lift that propelled the autogiro into a rapid “jump” takeoff, as shown in Figure 30.
+This type of takeoff resulted partly from the rotor’s stored kinetic energy at high rotor speeds and from the aerodynamic benefits associated with rapid blade pitch changes.
 The sudden shift in pitch induced a lag in inflow development through the rotor, creating a transient thrust overshoot.
 Applying full engine power after the initial jump accelerated the machine into forward flight, where the rotational speed stabilized at its normal flight value, allowing the autogiro to transition smoothly into cruise.

-However, there was always some loss of altitude with this jump takeoff technique; the aerodynamic drag from the unpowered blades slows down the rotor speed and contributes to a decrease in its initial dynamic thrust overshoot.
-Because the rotor also had a substantial backward tilt to aid in normal autorotation, there was a tendency for it to jump off slightly backward.
-This issue increased the overall difficulty of the maneuver for the pilot.
-Good piloting technique, however, made the vertical jump takeoff technique consistently successful, and the autogiro often rose quickly to more than 30 ft (10 m) into the air.
+However, there was always some loss of altitude with this jump takeoff technique; aerodynamic drag from the unpowered blades reduces rotor speed and reduces the initial dynamic thrust overshoot.
+Because the rotor also had a substantial backward tilt to facilitate normal autorotation, it tended to jump slightly backward.
+This issue increased the maneuver’s overall difficulty for the pilot.
+However, good piloting technique made the vertical takeoff consistently successful, and the autogiro often rose quickly to more than 30 ft (10 m) above the ground.
 The autodynamic rotor system was installed on a modified C.30 and was demonstrated successfully in 1935.

 Raoul Hafner developed a much more advanced jump takeoff system for his AR.III autogiro[24] in 1935.
-His fixed-hub, three-armed “spider” blade control system enabled continuous blade pitch variation with cyclic and collective control.
+His fixed-hub, three-armed “spider” blade control system enabled continuous blade pitch variation with cyclic and collective control, as shown in Figure 31.
 Mounted atop the rotor, the spider was actuated by a control rod within the hollow rotor shaft, offering a technically superior alternative to the Cierva-Weir “binary” pitch-change system.
-To take off, the pilot over-sped the rotor in a flat pitch while holding the machine on brakes, then rapidly applied collective pitch while simultaneously de-clutching the rotor, accelerating the engine to full power, and applying forward cyclic pitch.
+To take off, the pilot oversped the rotor at a flat pitch while holding the machine on the brakes, then rapidly applied collective pitch while simultaneously declutching the rotor, accelerating the engine to full power, and applying forward cyclic pitch.
 This system allowed for precise “towering” takeoffs with minimal altitude loss as rotor speed decayed to its normal autorotational value.
 Additionally, the spider hub enabled more controlled landings, giving the autogiro takeoff and landing capabilities comparable to those obtained with future helicopters.

 In the U.S., the Autogiro Company of America (i.e., Pitcairn and Kellett) also pursued blade pitch control to enhance the autogiro’s performance.
-Starting in 1933, Pitcairn introduced improvements to the Cierva rotor system, earning the Collier Trophy in 1931 for his contributions.
-The American jump takeoff system, first tested on the Pitcairn PA-22 and later on the Pitcairn PA-36, operated on the same principle as the Cierva-Weir system, i.e., overspeeding the rotor followed by a sudden blade pitch increase.
-As pilots gained experience, PA-36 jumps improved, with demonstrations clearing 30-foot obstacles without altitude loss.
+Beginning in 1933, Pitcairn introduced improvements to the Cierva rotor system, for which he received the Collier Trophy in 1931.
+The American jump takeoff system, first tested on the Pitcairn PA-22 and later on the Pitcairn PA-36, operated on the same principle as the Cierva-Weir system, i.e., overspeeding the rotor followed by a sudden increase in blade pitch.
+As pilots gained experience, PA-36 jumps improved, with demonstrations clearing 30-foot obstacles without loss of altitude.
 Pitcairn and Kellett later competed for funding under the Dorsey-Logan Act of 1937, which sought a “rotary-wing military aircraft” capable of vertical takeoff over a 50-foot obstacle.
 The PA-36 fell short and lost funding to the Platt-LePage XR-1 side-by-side rotor helicopter.

 Ground & Air Resonance

-Early autogiros balanced in-plane Coriolis and drag forces using interconnected wires between the blades.
-Additionally, flap cables prevented the blades from “drooping” when the rotor was stopped.
-However, Cierva found this solution unsatisfactory because of the high drag created by the wires, which reduced the aircraft’s overall performance.
-To address this concern, he replaced the suspension cables with support stops and introduced friction disks, like a clutch stack, at the drag hinges to dampen in-plane blade motion.
-He termed these “cantilevered” blades, though the name is misleading because the blades remained articulated with mechanical hinges.
+Early autogiros balanced the in-plane Coriolis and drag forces acting on the rotor blades using interconnected wires between the blades.
+These wires acted as restraints on the lead–lag motion of the blades.
+In addition, flap cables prevented the blades from drooping under gravity when the rotor was stopped.
+Cierva eventually found this solution unsatisfactory because the wires created significant aerodynamic drag, which degraded the aircraft’s performance.
+To eliminate the wires, he replaced them with mechanical support stops and installed friction disks at the drag hinges, arranged much like a clutch stack, to damp in-plane blade motion.
+Cierva referred to these as “cantilevered” blades, although the term is somewhat misleading because the blades remained articulated through mechanical hinges that allowed flapping and lead–lag motion.

-In the 1930s, NACA attempted to study ground resonance by filming autogiros from above while spinning their rotors on the ground.
-A second camera was mounted on the rotating hub to observe individual blade motion.
-NACA’s interest intensified after a specially instrumented autogiro in the Langley full-scale wind tunnel was destroyed as a result of resonance with the mounting hardware.
-Later, helicopters faced similar resonance issues, which were primarily mitigated by adding hydraulic dampers to in-plane blade motion and modifying undercarriage designs.
-Coleman & Fiegold[25] developed the first mathematical model to predict and address ground resonance.
-Today, lag dampers are used on most rotor systems to minimize the possibility of ground resonance.
+During the 1930s, NACA attempted to study this phenomenon by filming autogiros from above while their rotors were spun on the ground.
+A second camera was mounted on the rotating hub to observe the motion of the individual blades.
+NACA’s interest intensified after a specially instrumented autogiro mounted in the Langley full-scale wind tunnel was destroyed when the rotor system entered resonance with the tunnel mounting structure.

 The Demise of Autogiros

 One widely cited limitation of the autogiro is its inability to hover.
-However, Charnov[26]suggests that factors beyond technical limitations may have driven its decline.
-While the helicopter’s ability to hover is its predominant advantage, the autogiro can still take off almost vertically using the “jump” technique as well as land almost vertically, especially into the wind.
-It is efficient at low to moderate speeds, outperforming both airplanes and helicopters regarding economy and safety.
+However, Charnov[26] suggests that factors beyond technical limitations may have contributed to its decline.
+While the helicopter’s ability to hover is its predominant advantage, the autogiro can still take off and land almost vertically using the “jump” technique, particularly in a headwind.
+It is efficient at low to moderate speeds, outperforming both airplanes and helicopters in terms of economy and safety.
 Unlike helicopters, autogiros lack a “deadman’s curve,” making them safer at low altitudes and speeds.
-However, early accidents involving inexperienced pilots gave the autogiro a poor reputation, though flight control was later improved with the directly “orientable” rotors.
+However, early accidents involving inexperienced pilots gave the autogiro a poor reputation; however, flight control was later improved with the introduction of directly orientable rotors.

-Despite its low-speed efficiency, the autogiro could not match the speed of contemporary airplanes because of rotor limitations and its high parasitic drag, which was an artifact of the relatively bulky and unstreamlined shape of the airframe.
-Efforts to streamline later models and reduce rotor profile drag, such as eliminating bracing wires, helped but did not overcome this limitation.
-Additionally, most autogiros were single or dual-seaters, whereas airplanes of similar weight and power carried four or more passengers at a lower cost.
-Scaling up autogiros also introduced ground resonance and structural challenges that were not fully understood then.
+Despite its low-speed efficiency, the autogiro could not match the speed of contemporary airplanes because of rotor limitations and high parasitic drag, an artifact of the airframe’s relatively bulky, unstreamlined shape.
+Efforts to streamline subsequent models and reduce rotor profile drag, such as eliminating bracing wires, were helpful but did not overcome this limitation.
+Additionally, most autogiros were single- or dual-seat machines, whereas airplanes of similar weight and power capacity carried four or more passengers at a lower cost.
+Scaling up autogiros also introduced ground resonance and structural challenges that were not fully understood at the time.

-While well-engineered from a basic standard, autogiros continued to experience mechanical failures from high cyclic stresses on rotating components.
-However, this was not unique to autogiros, as the structural analysis and life assessment of all aircraft was still in its infancy.
+While well-engineered to basic standards, autogiros continued to experience mechanical failures from the high cyclic stresses on rotating components.
+However, this was not unique to autogiros, as the structural analysis and life assessment of all aircraft were still in their infancy.
 Designers steadily improved the rotor’s reliability; later models were robust and dependable.
-By the early 1930s, helicopter pioneers, essentially working independently of autogiro developers, realized that the autogiro had resolved many rotorcraft control challenges, accelerating helicopter progress and soon diminishing interest in the autogiro.
+By the early 1930s, helicopter pioneers, essentially working independently of autogiro developers, recognized that the autogiro had resolved many rotorcraft control challenges, accelerating helicopter development and soon diminishing interest in the autogiro.

 The death of Juan de la Cierva in December 1936 at age 41 in the crash of a DC-2 airplane dealt a significant blow to future autogiro developments.
-Shortly thereafter, the British government attempted to consolidate rotating-wing research by merging the Cierva and Hafner companies, but this effort failed.
-Raoul Hafner viewed the autogiro as an interim step toward helicopters, while Cierva had seen it as the future of rotor-borne flight.
+Shortly thereafter, the British government attempted to consolidate rotary-wing research by merging the Cierva and Hafner companies; however, this effort ultimately failed.
+Raoul Hafner viewed the autogiro as an interim step toward helicopters, whereas Cierva regarded it as the future of rotor-borne flight.
 Raoul Hafner joined the Bristol Aeroplane Company (Helicopter Division) at the end of WWII.
 He then led the development of the Bristol Type 171 Sycamore, the first British production helicopter, marking the definitive shift from autogiros to helicopters.
-This effort soon led the formation of Westland Helicopters, which became the primary rotorcraft manufacturer in the U.K. for the next four decades.
+This effort soon led to the formation of Westland Helicopters, which became the U.K.’s primary rotorcraft manufacturer for the next half-century.

 Meanwhile, in the U.S., the focus on rotating-wing aircraft also turned to helicopters.
-The Kellett XO-60, as shown in the photograph below, was the final evolution of the autogiro before it was rendered obsolete.
-In 1943, the Kellett Autogiro Corporation produced a single XO-60 prototype along with six YO-60 pre-production models for evaluation by the U.S. Army Air Forces.
-However, the XO-60 could not hover, restricting its operational flexibility compared to emerging helicopter technology.
-Its payload capacity was also limited, and it suffered from ground resonance issues during rotor spin-up and landing.
+The Kellett XO-60, as shown in Figure 33, was the final evolution of the autogiro before it was rendered obsolete.
+In 1943, the Kellett Autogiro Corporation produced a single XO-60 prototype and six YO-60 pre-production models for evaluation by the U.S. Army Air Forces.
+However, the XO-60 could not hover, thereby limiting its operational flexibility relative to emerging helicopter technologies.
+Its payload capacity was also limited, and it exhibited ground resonance during rotor spin-up and landing.

-As a result, the XO-60 and the autogiro platform were retired in favor of the more versatile helicopter.
-Igor Sikorsky’s successful flight of the VS-300 in 1939 led to the R-4, the first mass-produced helicopter and the first used by the U.S. military.
-From there, American companies like Sikorsky Aircraft, Bell Aircraft, and Hughes Helicopters drove rapid innovation, quickly establishing the U.S. as a global leader in helicopter development.
+Consequently, the XO-60 and the autogiro platform were retired in favor of the more versatile helicopter.
+Igor Sikorsky’s successful 1939 flight of the VS-300 led to the R-4, the first mass-produced helicopter and the first used by the U.S. military.
+From there, American companies such as Sikorsky Aircraft, Bell Aircraft, and Hughes Helicopters drove rapid innovation, quickly establishing the United States as a global leader in helicopter development.

 Renaissance of the Gyroplane?

-Like many aviation concepts that were technically successful but have since been sidelined, advances in technology and new types of missions, perhaps some as yet unanticipated, may see such concepts revived and play a new role in the aviation spectrum.
+Like many aviation concepts that were technically successful but have since been sidelined, advances in technology and new mission types, some yet unanticipated, may revive such concepts and play new roles in the aviation spectrum.
 Recent developments, such as hybrid-electric propulsion, enhanced aerodynamics, and autonomous flight control, could significantly improve their performance, positioning autogiros or gyroplanes as viable options for short-range air transport.
 Indeed, several modern use cases are emerging.
-Autogiros could serve as air taxis for low-altitude intercity travel, surveillance, patrol aircraft for law enforcement, or affordable platforms for rural medical delivery.
+Autogiros could serve as air taxis for low-altitude intercity travel, as surveillance and patrol aircraft for law enforcement, or as affordable platforms for rural medical delivery.

 One notable example of autogiro-inspired innovation was DARPA’s Heliplane project, pursued between 2006 and 2008 in collaboration with Groen Brothers Aviation.
-This heliplane was envisioned as a high-speed VTOL concept aiming to merge the vertical lift benefits of helicopters with the cruise performance of fixed-wing aircraft.
-The goal was ambitious: a cruise speed of 400 mph (about 640 km/h), a range of over 1,000 miles, with VTOL capabilities, surpassing conventional helicopters.
-The design was to use a tip-jet powered reaction-drive rotor for VTOL flight, and the rotor operated in full autorotation in forward flight.
-Although the vision was to develop a heliplane similar to the Fairey Rotodyne using advanced technologies, the idea shown in the artist’s sketch below, it was ultimately discontinued for technical and financial reasons.
-Still, the effort again underscored the potential for a gyrodyne type of rotorcraft as part of the modern aviation spectrum if it could be developed to exploit its full technical capabilities without being encumbered by other limitations.
+This heliplane was envisioned as a high-speed vertical takeoff and landing (VTOL) concept, aiming to merge the vertical lift benefits of helicopters with the cruise performance of fixed-wing aircraft.
+The goal was ambitious: a cruise speed of 400 mph (approximately 640 km/h) and a range of over 1,000 miles, with vertical takeoff and landing (VTOL) capabilities that exceed those of conventional helicopters.
+The design utilized a tip-jet-powered reaction-drive rotor for vertical takeoff and landing (VTOL) flight, and the rotor operated in full autorotation during forward flight.
+Although the vision was to develop a heliplane similar to the Fairey Rotodyne using advanced technologies, the concept depicted in the artist’s sketch in Figure 34 was ultimately discontinued for technical and financial reasons.
+Still, the effort underscored the potential for a gyrodyne-type rotorcraft within the modern aviation spectrum, provided it could be developed to fully exploit its technical capabilities without being encumbered by other limitations.

 However, even if the technical issues can be overcome, many other challenges will remain.
 Regulatory hurdles, infrastructure needs, and limited public awareness will impede broader adoption.
 Integrating autorotational principles into hybrid VTOL designs could offer a compelling middle ground, combining fuel efficiency and mechanical simplicity while retaining many of the capabilities of helicopters.
 If these innovations succeed, the autogiro, or a modern evolution of it, may still see a renaissance, potentially playing some role in the future of aviation.
 Only time will tell.